Today Mariette has a question:

 The potential customers who come your way are already interested in what you do.

 Something about you has grabbed their attention.
 If it hadn’t, they wouldn’t bother visiting your trade show booth or your website.
-They wouldn’t be examining your work, or flicking through your portfolio or reading your About page.
-They’re interested.
+They wouldn’t be examining your work, or flicking through your portfolio or reading your pitch email.

 Retailers who stock products which are similar to yours count as interested too.
 There’s evidence to suggest they’d welcome you getting in touch.